Ok. Show of hands.

 Write a one-page bio based on your answers, give your buyer persona a name, and find a picture to add to the bio.

 Whenever you market to your (potential) customers, imagine writing to just your perfect customer.
 Your writing will become charming.
 And your arguments will become persuasive.
 And doing business with you will become more attractive.

-The truth about turbo-charging your marketing
+The truth about turbo-charging your marketing to find raving customers

 Defining who you serve is the most important decision in your business.